A reinforcement learning approach to rare trajectory sampling

 We then update the weights by moving a short distance against the gradient, in order to reduce the KL divergence according to this estimate, as

 where $\alpha_n$ is the learning rate for step $n$.
-This quantity can be calculated per trajectory and stored, updating the average each new trajectory until a desired number has been run to reduce memory requirements.
+The estimate \eref{eq:empirical-gradient} can be calculated iteratively as each trajectory is created, updating the current average each new trajectory until a desired number has been run to reduce memory requirements.
 Alternatively, we may even choose to sample a single trajectory between each update

 To gain an intuition for these updates, consider each term in the sum of equation \eref{single_trajectory_mc_update} individually, along the sample excursion trajectory of four steps sketched out in figure \ref{monte_carlo_sketch}(a).
 The state $x_t$ at each time $t<T=4$ has an associated return $R_t$, given by the future rewards, see figure \ref{monte_carlo_sketch}(b).
-Each term in the update \eref{single_trajectory_mc_update} then attempts to move the weights such that the probability of the transition which occurred is increased or decreased, depending on the sign of the return: the size of the change is proportional to the magnitude of the resulting return.
+Each term in the update \eref{single_trajectory_mc_update} then attempts to move the weights to increase or decrease the probability of the occurring transition, depending on the sign of the return: the size of the change is proportional to the magnitude of the resulting return.
+A more rewarding future leads to a larger increase in transition probability, and vice-versa.
 As many of these updates are committed, competing transitions (those for the same origin state) are then repeatedly enhanced or suppressed according to the resulting returns, leading to an eventual equilibration to a particular balance between the probabilities, depending on the returns that follow them.